 The Controller acknowledges and agrees that a Sub-processor may be engaged by the Processor to assist with the provision of Services.

-If a Sub-processor is located outside of the EEA (European Economic Area), the Processor must ensure that they adhere and are in compliance with applicable law.
+If a Sub-processor is located outside of the United Kingdom, the Processor must ensure that they adhere and are in compliance with applicable law.

 All Sub-processors shall comply with the obligations of the Processor as set out in this DPA and will comply with any applicable data protection laws.